 Faculty Teaching Retreat

-Last summer, 19 BC faculty joined CTE staff on the Cape for the second Faculty Teaching Retreat, which included presentations and roundtable discussions about pedagogical practice as well as time for independent work and one-on-one consultations.
+At the start of summer in 2019, 19 BC faculty joined CTE staff on the Cape for the second Faculty Teaching Retreat, which included presentations and roundtable discussions about pedagogical practice as well as time for independent work and one-on-one consultations.
 The CTE is grateful to the University Council on Teaching, Intersections, and the Provost's office for financial support of this event, which provided valuable space for developing and applying teaching strategies as well as building relationships with colleagues.

 The Center for Teaching Excellence is committed to providing equal access to its events and programs.
 Individuals with disabilities who anticipate needing accommodations or who have questions about physical access may contact firstname.lastname@example.org.